apigee/openbank/src/devportal/README.md

   <img src="../../readme-images/devportal/contextBlocksrow.png" width="700px" height="350px"/>

  - Click on save.

+**4.5 Create your own developer App** one can go and create own developer app and register it.
+In order to accomplish this:

+ - Goto MY ACCOUNT -> My Apps.
+ - Click on Add a new App and specify the following values.
+ - Specify any Name.
+ - Select a product type from the list of products depending on the requirement of the app.

-The portal setup is complete.
+**The portal setup is complete**.
 Now, we can visit the portal, go through the documentation, create Apps and explore the APIS.

 **Note**:

+ - In order to Get started, click on **getting-started** on the main page.
+ - For exploring and trying the APIs click on the **APIs** on the main menu, select from the list of APIs available, and get started.
  - In order to create new smartdocs for the portal, one can go to admin -> content -> smartdocs, create new model, import respective open api files and render.
- - To make the new smartdocs available for the API explorer quicktab, select edit quicktab and add similar tabs.
  - To manage user registration, goto admin menu -> configuration -> people -> account settings and make respective changes.